Parsing expression grammar: Indirect left recursion

 A PEG is called well-formed if it contains no left-recursive rules, i.e., rules that allow a nonterminal to expand to an expression in which the same nonterminal occurs as the leftmost symbol.
 For a left-to-right top-down parser, such rules cause infinite regress: parsing will continually expand the same nonterminal without moving forward in the string.
+Therefore, to allow packrat parsing, left recursion must be eliminated.